 1892: Holst became the organist and choirmaster at St Laurence’s Church Wyck Rissington, Gloucestershire at the age of only 17 for one year.
 Composes his first piece a two-act operetta, entitled “Lansdown Castle” which was inspired by the work of Arthur Sullivan.

-1893: Starts at the Royal College of Music, where he meets Ralph Vaughan Williams.
-Hears Bach’s Mass in B Minor at the Three Choirs Festival at Worcester which has a profound effect on him.
+1893: He starts at the Royal College of Music, where he meets Ralph Vaughan Williams.
+He hears Bach’s Mass in B Minor at the Three Choirs Festival at Worcester which has a profound effect on him.
 He became a vegetarian and also suffered from much ill health at this time.

-1894: Gustav Holst became Organist and Choirmaster at Bourton-on-the-Water Choral Society.
+1894: Holst became Organist and Choirmaster at the Bourton-on-the-Water Choral Society.

-1895: He wins an open Scholarship for composition and was thus allowed to continue his studies at the RCM.
-Composition of his Opus 1, the opera “The Revoke” which has never been performed publicly.
+1895: He wins an open Scholarship for composition and was thus allowed to continue his studies at the Royal College of Music.
+He composed his Opus 1, opera “The Revoke” which has never been performed publicly.
 He joined the Hammersmith Socialist Club and listened to lectures by George Bernard Shaw.
 He began to conduct the Hammersmith Socialist Choir at William Morris’s house in Hammersmith Mall.
 He also met Isobel Harrison for the first time.
 She was a soprano in the choir.
-Became interested in Hindu philosophy and Sanskrit literature.
+He became interested in Hindu philosophy and Sanskrit literature.

-1898: Joins the Carl Rosa opera company and plays trombone in the orchestra.
+1898: Holst joins the Carl Rosa opera company and plays trombone in the orchestra.

 1900: Holst wrote his Cotswold Symphony which included a memorial to William Morris.

-1906: Gustav Holst failed to win, the Ricordi Prize a composition competition, with his opera, Sita.
+1906: Holst failed to win, the Ricordi Prize, a composition competition, with his opera, “Sita”.
 This sent him into a bitter depression.
-Under doctor’s orders to go somewhere warmer he decided to go to Algeria and cycle through the desert
+Under doctor’s orders to go somewhere warmer he decided to go to Algeria and cycle through the desert.

-1907: Appointed as the Musical Director of Morley College for Working Men and Women in London.
+1907: He is appointed as the Musical Director of Morley College for Working Men and Women in London.
 His daughter Imogen, is born.
-Gustav and Isobel would escape at weekends to a cottage on the Isle of Sheppey.
+Gustav and Isobel escape at weekends to a cottage on the Isle of Sheppey.

-1911: Holst gave the first performance of Henry Purcell’s “The Fairy Queen” since the seventeenth century at Morley College.
+1911: Holst gave the first performance of Henry Purcell’s “The Fairy Queen” since the seventeenth century at Morley College, London.

 1912: The first performance of “The Cloud Messenger” was a failure and sent him back into depression.
 He went to Spain on holiday with Balfour Gardiner and Clifford and Arnold Bax.
 Clifford Bax encouraged his interest in Astrology.

-1913: Opening of a new music wing at St Paul’s where Holst was allowed his own room.
-Starts work on “The Planet’s Suite”.
+1913: Opening of a new music wing at St Paul’s where Holst was allowed his own room. he starts work on “The Planet’s Suite”.
 Much of the orchestration was completed in long weekends at his family’s country cottage in Thaxted, Essex.

 1916: He finishes his first major work which was started in 1914, the seven-movement suite ‘The Planets’.